sourcefrog/cargo-mutants/DESIGN.md

 All the trees need to be excluded from the overall workspace in the top-level `Cargo.toml`.

+Testdata trees are not included in the package tarball uploaded to crates.io because they contain other Rust packages, so the tests succeed early if the testdata is missing.

 ### `--list` tests

 There is a general test that runs `cargo mutants --list` on each tree and compares the result to an Insta snapshot, for both the text and json output formats.